Author Archives: eejm

 King Maximilian I Joseph, c1806. source: Wikipedia

 Despite his switch in service to the Austrian army, Maximilian allied his electorate to Napoleon and adopted many of the French beliefs of enlightenment.
-It was this loyal service to Napoleon through which Maximilian’s electorate was created a kingdom with Maximilian at its head.
+Because of this loyal service to Napoleon, Maximilian’s electorate was created a kingdom with Maximilian at its head.
 He officially became the first King of Bavaria on January 1, 1806.
-In March of that year, he ceded the Duchy of Berg to Joachim Murat, Napoleon’s brother-in-law.
+In March 1806, he ceded the Duchy of Berg to Joachim Murat, Napoleon’s brother-in-law.

 Shortly before the decisive Battle of Leipzig, Maximilian parted with his ally Napoleon to fight with Prussian, Russian, Swedish, and Austrian forces.
-Maximilian did this on the condition that should Napoleon’s forces would be defeated, Bavaria would remain a kingdom.
-Following Napoleon’s downfall, Maximilian did end up in a territorial squabble with Austria that lasted several years.
-As one of the most powerful rulers in Germany, Maximilian strongly supported the sovereignty of the individual duchies, principalities, kingdoms, and city-states within a larger German Confederation.
+Maximilian allied with the forces against Napoleon on the condition that if Napoleon’s forces were defeated, Bavaria would remain a kingdom.
+Following Napoleon’s downfall, Maximilian had a territorial dispute with Austria that lasted several years.
+One of the most powerful rulers in what is now Germany, Maximilian strongly supported the sovereignty of the individual duchies, principalities, kingdoms, and city-states within a larger German Confederation.

 As one of the more liberal rulers during the first half of the 19th century, Maximilian granted Bavaria a constitution in 1816.
 Maximilian also made Munich a center for the arts in Bavaria, founding the Academy of Fine Arts and commissioning the construction of the National Theatre.